zacwong2151/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Include prefix.
     * Pros: Consistency is adhered.
     * Cons: More steps will be taken to implement and it is redundant since the index is the only field.

+### Editing the detail of an event

+### Implementation

+The mechanism to edit the detail of the event is handled by the `EditEventDescriptor` class.
+The details for the fields to be updated are collected and assigned to the corresponding fields of `EditEventDescriptor` object.
+When editing an event, the event in the `EventStorage` will also be edited.
+The new event list is then written into the JSON file, `eventStorage.json`.

+Given below is an example usage scenario and how the mechanism of the event edit behaves at each step.

+Step 1.
+The user launches the application and enters the command to edit an event.
+For example, `eedit 1 r/10 cleaner sd/1/1/2023 1100 ed/2/2/2023 2200 l/NUS dsc/Help clean out m/10 clothes b/50.00 vs/10`.
+When
+iVolunteer receives the input, it will parse the input and split it into command word and the update details which includes the index.
+The index will then be checked if it is valid by parsing it from String to an integer.

+Step 2.
+If the index is valid, a new `EditEventDescriptor` object will be created.
+The fields of the `EditEventDescriptor` object will be assigned by the details from user input after they are validated and then passed to a `EventEditCommand` object.
+During the execution of `EventEditCommand`, the application will find for the event in `EventStorage` in the `ModelManager` and replace it with a new `Event` with the details from `EditEventDescriptor`.
+If the field of the event is not updated, the previous detail will be used.

+Step 3.
+When the `EventEditCommand` finishes executing, the updated `EventStorage` is written into `eventStorage.json` file.

+#### Design considerations:

+**Aspect: How the event is updated:**

+* **Alternative 1 (current choice):** Replacing the event with a new event.
+    * Pros:
+        * Improves the overall structure and readability of the code.
+    * Cons:
+        * Results in more code.
+        * More memory usage as new object have to be created to store the update details.

+* **Alternative 2:** Update the event directly.
+    * Pros:
+        * Less code required.
+        * Less memory usage as objects do not have to be created to store the update details.
+    * Cons:
+        * The Event class will be cluttered with methods to set the fields which will violate the principle of encapsulation.

 ### \[In progress\] Tracking amount of roles and materials